What you should know

 There are children in BC waiting for an adoptive family right now.
 Adopt BC Kids features information on applying for a waiting child.

-The Adoptive Families Association of BC supports the adoption community at all ages and stages through education, counselling and advocacy.
+The Adoptive Families Association of BC supports the adoption community at all ages and stages through education, counselling, and advocacy.

-This information applies to British Columbia, Canada
+- This information applies to British Columbia, Canada

-Reviewed in February 2019
+- Reviewed in February 2020